 I don’t think reading, watching, or hearing anything properly prepares you for the changes that parenthood brings to your life.
-It took me a long time to get back into a creative groove once my son was born.
+It took me a long time to get back into a creative groove once my son was born and I felt like I could never find time to sew!
 It’s easy to get sucked into the trap of feeling like you never have any time and just spending your spare moments on your phone.
 After having my daughter, I finally think I’ve figured out ways to better align my creative drive and the stage of life my family is in now.

-You can read more of my thoughts on motherhood and work/creativity in this post – including a picture of how my newborn and I snuggled while sewing!
+You can read more of my thoughts on motherhood and work/creativity in this post – but keep reading for what I think is the secret for finding time to sew!
+Any guesses?

 2. Stay organized